 Local comprehensive plans should incorporate the VISION 2050 recommendations for environmentally significant areas.
-At a minimum, local comprehensive plans should incorporate the primary environmental corridor delineations set forth in VISION 2050 and recommend the preservation of those corridors in accordance with the guidelines presented in Appendix K. In addition, county and local units of government are encouraged to include recommendations for the preservation of secondary environmental corridors and isolated natural resource areas in their comprehensive plans, applying the guidelines for preservation to those areas as well.
+At a minimum, local comprehensive plans should incorporate the primary environmental corridor delineations set forth in VISION 2050, recommend the preservation of those corridors in accordance with the guidelines presented in Appendix K, and prohibit the extension of sanitary sewers to serve urban development within primary environmental corridor areas.
+In addition, county and local units of government are encouraged to include recommendations for the preservation of secondary environmental corridors and isolated natural resource areas in their comprehensive plans, applying the guidelines for preservation to those areas as well.

 The planning guidelines set forth in Appendix K are an integral part of the land use component of VISION 2050.
 These guidelines recognize that certain development can be accommodated within environmental corridors and isolated natural resource areas without jeopardizing their overall integrity.
 They recognize that certain transportation and utility uses may need to be located within such areas and that limited residential and recreational uses may be accommodated within such areas.
-Under the guidelines, residential development would be limited to upland areas at an overall density of no more than one dwelling per five upland acres, with cluster subdivision designs strongly encouraged where rural density residential development is accommodated.
-Under the guidelines, in lieu of rural density residential development, up to 10 percent of the upland corridor area in a parcel may be disturbed in order to accommodate urban-density residential, commercial, industrial, or other urban development.
+Under the guidelines, residential development would be limited to upland areas at an overall density of no more than one dwelling unit per five upland acres, with cluster subdivision designs strongly encouraged where rural-density residential development is accommodated.
+Under the guidelines, in lieu of rural-density residential development, up to 10 percent of the upland corridor area in a parcel may be disturbed to accommodate urban-density residential, commercial, industrial, or other urban development.